 - Rejoinders should not include any messages to the ARC.
 Rejoinders are provided to an ARC College of Experts Panel or SAC for assessment purposes and are not necessarily viewed by ARC staff.

 The Rejoinder Process

-A notice will be posted on the ARC website and a network message sent to Research Offices when assessor reports are released and the Rejoinder period opens.
+A network message will be sent to Research Offices when assessor reports are released and the Rejoinder period opens.
 The first named Participant on each Proposal will also receive an automated email informing them of the opening of the Rejoinder period.